Alex Bregman Player Props: Astros vs. Mariners

 Alex Bregman At The Plate

-- Bregman has picked up an RBI in 38.4% of his games this season, with two or more RBI in 15.1% of his games.
-He has also driven in three or more runs in five contests.
+- Bregman has picked up an RBI in 37.9% of his games this season, with more than one RBI in 14.9% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.